Quinte West: Religion

-The population of Trenton is largely Christian (54.3% as of 2021) and non-religious (43.8% as of 2021), and a small Jewish community exists in Quinte West and the surrounding area, with a synagogue operating in neighbouring Belleville.
+The population of Trenton is largely Christian (54.3% as of 2021) and non-religious (43.8% as of 2021).
+Further, a small Jewish community exists in Quinte West and the surrounding area, with a synagogue operating in neighbouring Belleville.
 There is also a small Muslim community, with a mosque in Belleville and a recently opened mosque in Trenton.

 Economy

 Quinte West is home to 8 Wing Trenton, the Canadian Armed Forces' primary air transportation hub.
 It is the area's biggest employer.
 8 Wing/CFB Trenton is the largest air base in the Royal Canadian Air Force and supports Canadian Armed Forces operations around the world.
 Airfield services include snow removal, crash response and rescue services, 24-hour air traffic control, and a paved runway of over 10,000 feet which can accommodate a wide range of aircraft.
 There is a Canada Border Services Agency (CBSA) office located on site.

 In May 2010, Trenton formally welcomed Toronto-based Metro Paper Industries Tissue Group set up a manufacturing facility of converted paper products at Quinte West.
 Earlier, this facility was operated by Pepsi Quaker Oats which was subsequently shut down.

 Trenton is also home to Nestle Canada Inc., Electro Cables Inc., Globalmed Inc., Canadian Blast Freezers, Trenton Cold Storage Group, Deca Cables Inc., Domtech Inc., Drossbach North America, Fracan Ltd., L3 Communications Spar Aerospace Ltd., L3 Communications- CMRO, Norampac Inc., Quality Custom Blending, Research Casting International, SAB Group, Saputo Foods, and Quinn & Quinn Inc., just to name a few.